vpavlenko/PythonSandboxSandbox/README.md

 Ah, interesting -- we can still read most world-readable files as the `nobody` user, so that's a slight problem.
 But we will fix this with our second sandbox layer later :)

+What about **changing the permissions** on a file or directory?
+If this is allowed, then an attacker can force a Denial-of-Service by making your website files inaccessible to the public.
+Eeek!

+Let's assume that `blah.txt` still exists.
+First let's set its permission to 0 (without sandboxing) and verify that it worked:

+    ls -l blah.txt # should see regular permissions, e.g.,: -rw-rw-r-- 1 ec2-user www 2 Dec 28 16:18 blah.txt
+    /usr/local/bin/python3 -c "import os; os.chmod('blah.txt', 0)"
+    ls -l blah.txt # should see NO permissions,      e.g.,: ---------- 1 ec2-user www 2 Dec 28 16:18 blah.txt
+    chmod 664 blah.txt # restore to normal
+    ls -l blah.txt # should see regular permissions, e.g.,: -rw-rw-r-- 1 ec2-user www 2 Dec 28 16:18 blah.txt

+Okay, now let's try to change permissions from a sandboxed process:

+    ./safeexec --cpu 6 --clock 4 --mem 250000 --uid 99 --exec /usr/local/bin/python3 -c "import os; os.chmod('blah.txt', 0)"

+This should result in a `PermissionError`.

 ### Testing the sandbox on the Web via CGI